salimk/Rcrawler/README.md

 Retreive a web page using a proxy | LinkExtractor | use_proxy Retreive a web page and extract external links | LinkExtractor | ExternalLInks Retreive a web page using a web driver, for javascript rendered web pages | run_browser, LinkExtractor | LinkExtractor(...
 Browser=)
-Retreive a password protected web page (requires authentication) | run_browser, LoginSession, LinkExtractor | LinkExtractor(...
+Retreive a password protected web page (HTML-based authentication) | run_browser, LoginSession, LinkExtractor | LinkExtractor(...
 Browser=)
 ------------ | -------------| -------------
 Scrape one or many elements from a web page by XPath or CSS pattern (each element has one occurence in the page) | ContentScraper | XpathPatterns, CssPatterns, PatternsName
 Scrape one or many elements from a web page by XPath or CSS pattern *(each element can have many occurence in the page)* | ContentScraper |  XpathPatterns, CssPatterns, PatternsName, *ManyPerPattern*
 Scrape data from multiple web pages/URLs having a commun extraction patterns (pages from the same website) | ContentScraper | *Url= c("url1","url2")* vector of URLs, XpathPatterns, CssPatterns, PatternsName.
 Scrape data from pages using webdriver (for javascript rendered pages)| run_browser, ContentScraper | ContentScraper(... browser=)
-Scrape data from password protected pages using webdriver | run_browser, LoginSession, ContentScraper | ContentScraper(... browser=)
+Scrape data from password protected (HTML-based authentication) | run_browser, LoginSession, ContentScraper | ContentScraper(... browser=)
 Scrape data from pages and transform it into a dataframe  | ContentScraper | asDataFrame=TRUE
 ------------ | -------------| -------------
 Crawl and dowload all HTML pages of a specific website | Rcrawler |